Thursday, December 6, 2018

 The Most Silent Night: A Christmas Folktale from Austria

-Father Joseph Mohr sat in silence in a pew by himself on a quiet Christmas Eve morning at the St. Nicholas Church, the parish church of Oberndorf, Austria.
-Since the church had been dedicated to the saint, the priest had always thought his church was special, but this Christmas Eve seemed rather disappointing.
-As the priest prepared for the upcoming midnight service, he quietly prayed for heavenly peace.
+Father Joseph Mohr sat alone in a pew.
+The quiet of Christmas Eve morning surrounded him at the St. Nicholas Church, the parish church of Oberndorf, Austria.
+Since the church had been dedicated to the saint, the Catholic priest had always thought his church was special, but this Christmas Eve seemed rather disappointing.
+As the priest prepared for the upcoming Midnight Mass, he quietly prayed for heavenly peace.
 He had already finished his homily.

-The day before, he had visited a sick child in the Austrian countryside.
-Although the child might have been any other babe, Father Joseph regarded him as important as the Christ child.
-He especially liked the scripture that taught people that whatever you did for one of the least of these that you did for Christ, especially caring for the sick.
-He tried to uphold that scripture in his everyday life.
+The day before, he had visited a sick child in the countryside.
+Though an ordinary baby, he reminded Father Joseph of the Christ child.
+He especially liked the scripture that taught people that whatever you did for one of the least of these then you did for Christ, especially caring for the sick.
 The innocence of the sick baby’s eyes made him see Jesus on the cold, wintry day.
-He prayed for healing and asked God to bless the family and their child amid the snowy winter hillside.
+He prayed for healing and asked God to bless the family amid the snowy hillside.

-He went into his office to find rags to clean up the flood water and mice droppings in the sanctuary.
+He returned to his office and looked for rags to clean up the flood water and mice droppings in the sanctuary.
 Instead, he wished he was playing glorious carols on the organ in honor of the Savior’s birth.
-So much for a very merry Christmas.
-His congregation would be downcast.
+He had established a yearly tradition of sharing a new carol.
+His congregation would be downcast, especially the Strasser family, who were known for singing beautiful harmonies in the community.

-“Maybe if I write a new song, Father Franz could play the guitar instead of the organ for the Christmas Eve service,” he wondered aloud.
-“Then I could raise money with the Christmas Eve offering to buy a new organ for the church.”
+“Maybe if I write a new song, Franz could play the guitar instead of the organ for the Christmas Eve Mass,” he wondered aloud.
+“Then, I could raise money with the Christmas Eve offering to buy a new organ for the church.”

 Silent Night